oracle/node-oracledb/doc/api.md

 run();
 ```

-If you are using [Lob instances](#lobclass) for LOB data instead of
+If you are using [Lob instances](#lobclass) for LOB data, then the
-working with the data directly as Strings or Buffers, then the Lobs
-must be streamed since there is no Promisified interface for them.
+Lobs must be streamed since there is no Promisified interface for
+them.
+Alternatively you can work with the data directly as Strings or
+Buffers.

 For more information, see [How to get, use, and close a DB connection
 using async functions][74].

-## <a name="bindtrace"></a> <a name="tracingsql"></a> 29.
+## <a name="bindtrace"></a> <a name="tracingsql"></a> 30.
 Tracing SQL and PL/SQL Statements

 ####  End-to-End Tracing